Select Page

 Surrogacy in Canada

-Surrogacy is allowed in Canada; however, just like USA, most of the surrogacy laws in Canada are managed by various provinces in the country.
-Intended parents that are planning to pursue their surrogacy aspirations in Canada must know that the legislation only allows for altruistic surrogacy, which means surrogates may only be compensated for any extra expenses.
+Intended parents who are planning to pursue their surrogacy aspirations in Canada must know that the legislation only allows for altruistic surrogacy, which means surrogates may only be compensated for any extra expenses.

 On the other hand, a surrogacy agency in Canada is not authorized by law to coordinate and match potential parents with surrogates for a fee.
 Surrogacy agencies are also prohibited from charging fees for managing a surrogate’s cycle or pregnancy.